-• Closed a \$350 million senior secured project finance debt facility (the "Facility") with a syndicate of seven lenders.
+Closed a \$350 million senior secured project finance debt facility (the "Facility") with a syndicate of seven lenders.
+The initial draw down of the Facility is not expected to occur until the first quarter of 2019.
 In addition, the Company executed a gold concentrate offtake agreement with Boliden.